venturedrake/laravel-bs4-form/README.md

 ### Dwight Watson's original Bootstrap 3 Form Builder

-This is a fork of this awesome package, tweaked a bit to use Bootstap 4.
+This is a fork of this awesome package, tweaked a bit to use Bootstrap 4.